Skip to the main content

 • Minimum Education 4 years post-secondary

-Occupational health nurses are registered nurses who should have additional education in the field of occupational health.
-In Alberta, registered nurse status requires a bachelor’s degree in nursing with specialization in a particular field (such as occupational health).
-Occupational health nurses may also need advanced first aid certification.
+Occupational health nurses are registered nurses who have additional education in the field of occupational health.
+The minimum education is a recognized diploma program in occupational health nursing.
+In Alberta, Registered Nurse (RN) status requires a bachelor’s degree in nursing with specialization in a particular field (such as occupational health).
+Occupational health nurses may also need provincially approved advanced first-aid certification for the workplace.

-Employers generally prefer to hire registered nurses who have:
+Employers generally prefer to hire OHNs who have:

-• job related certification (for example, instructor certification to teach first aid, audiometric certification, spirometry certification, advanced cardiac life support certification)
+• Job-related certification (such as instructor certification to teach first aid, provincially approved audiometric certification, provincially approved spirometry certification, or advanced cardiac life support certification)

-• successful completion of a certificate program in occupational health nursing from a post-secondary school
+• Successful completion of a recognized diploma program in occupational health nursing from a post-secondary school, or

-• successful completion of the Canadian Nurses Association national occupational nursing certification exam
+• Successful completion of the Canadian Nurses Association occupational health nursing certification exam

-• used computer software for data management, presentations, communications or medical testing.
+• Familiarity with computer software for data management, presentations, communications, or medical testing

 Some employers require applicants to have a valid driver’s licence with a clean driving record.